 Furthermore, unlike the narrative format of a business plan, the diagram displays all these elements side-by-side on a page, poster, or computer screen—that is, within a single visual framework.
 That way, the canvas offers a substantial advantage because it emphasizes the big-picture synergies and interrelationships among the building blocks in a way that a traditional business plan narrative cannot.

-According to Swiss startup strategy expert Alexander Osterwalder, “the combination between great products and a great business model is going to keep you ahead [of] competition in the coming decade.
-So what you really want to understand is how all these pieces fit together and what the best business model could be for your idea.”
+Swiss startup strategy expert Alexander Osterwalder said, “the combination between great products and a great business model is going to keep you ahead [of] competition in the coming decade.”
+So what you really want to understand is how all these pieces fit together and what the best business model could be for your idea.